digitalearthafrica/dea-sandbox/README.md

 - Check if everything is set up correctly by instructing `pytest` to simply collect (but not run) all notebooks:

     ```
-    pytest --collect-only --nbmake -n=auto **/**/**.ipynb
+    pytest --collect-only --nbmake -n=auto
     ```

-- Now that you have validated that `nbmake` and `pytest` are working together and that they can see the notebooks, run the tests for real and save the report:
+- Now that you have validated that `nbmake` and `pytest` are working together and that they can see all the notebooks, run the test for real and save the report:

     ```
-    pytest --nbmake -n=auto --report-log="pytest_results.txt" **/**/**.ipynb
+    pytest --nbmake -n=auto --report-log="pytest_results.txt"
     ```

 ### Document warnings in the notebooks

-To find the [warnings](https://docs.python.org/3/library/warnings.html#warning-categories) like `FutureWarnings` or `UserWarning` occuring in the notebooks, you will need to run the individual notebooks and document the warnings in an Excel or Google sheet for reference.
+To find the [warnings](https://docs.python.org/3/library/warnings.html#warning-categories) like `FutureWarnings` or `UserWarning` occuring in the notebooks, you will need to run the individual notebooks and document the warnings in an Excel or Google sheet for future reference.